MLA: Master of Liberal Arts

-MLA students are successful in a diversity of careers and vocations.
-Previous graduates of the MLA have gone on to positions as private/classical school teachers, school administrators, junior college instructors, and positions in various industries.
+MLA students are successful in many careers and vocations.
+Previous graduates of the MLA have gone on to positions as private/classical school teachers, school administrators, junior college instructors and positions in various industries.
 Others have continued their graduate study in doctoral programs and other advanced degrees.

 The program’s faculty are among HBU’s most prized instructors.
 They are as diverse as the liberal arts, with poets, philosophers, historians, public intellectuals, political theorists and literary scholars.
 Their writing has appeared in The Imaginative Conservative, Books & Culture, The New Criterion, The Ben Jonson Journal, The South Carolina Review, and First Things, and they are regular contributors to HBU’s monthly, The City.
 The faculty also represent a wide array of internationally ranked institutions, with terminal degrees from University of Virginia, Baylor University, Princeton University, Notre Dame University, University of Exeter, Louisiana State University and University of Dallas.